Truth and Reconciliation Commission (Sierra Leone): Reparations

 The Reparations section of the Truth Commission is aimed at creating a reparations program for the victims of the Sierra Leonean conflict.
 Such a program is difficult to create as there are a number of victims on both sides of the conflict, as well as a number of different crimes committed by both sides.
-Because of this, the commission had to determine who would benefit from a reparations program.In designing a reparations programme for the victims of the Sierra Leonean conflict, the Commission had to take into account a number of factors.
+Because of this, the commission had to determine who would benefit from a reparations program.

+In designing a reparations programme for the victims of the Sierra Leonean conflict, the Commission had to take into account a number of factors.
 It would have been gratifying if all victims of the conflict could benefit from a reparations programme but such a programme would be totally impossible for the country to implement.
 The Commission therefore had to determine who would benefit from a reparations programme.
-The Commission determined the category of beneficiaries by considering those victims who were particularly vulnerable because of the human rights violations they had suffered and the harm that they continued to live with.It is important to note that the TRC Act did not explicitly use the term "reparations".
+The Commission determined the category of beneficiaries by considering those victims who were particularly vulnerable because of the human rights violations they had suffered and the harm that they continued to live with.

+The TRC Act did not explicitly use the term "reparations".
 Instead, they were instructed to "address the needs of the victims," and restore the human dignity of victims" as well as "promote healing and reconciliation."